billroy/beadsynth/README.md

 sound synthesis library for Arduino.
 It can generate a wide variety of beeps, bloops, dings, and squawks.

-You control it using commands over the serial port.
+You configure the synth using commands over the serial port, and trigger it using digital inputs or the serial port.

 More on Mozzi here: https://github.com/sensorium/Mozzi